Topological Thouless Pumping of Ultracold Fermions

 The ability to tune all parameters of the lattice potential (\ref{eq:lattice}) independently in a dynamic way offers the opportunity to realize various pumping protocols.
 In the absence of the static short lattice, $V(z,t)$ describes a simple sliding lattice which Thouless originally proposed ~\cite{Thouless}.
 Including the $V_S$ term, one realizes a double-well lattice illustrated in Fig.~\ref{fig:RM_model}.
 A pictorial understanding of this alternative pumping process is provided by the tight-binding Rice-Mele model~\cite{RM,Atala},

 where $\hat{a}_i$ and $\hat{b}_i$ are fermionic annihilation operators in the two sublattices of the $i$-th unit cell, $J\pm\delta$ is the tunnelling amplitude within and between unit cells, and $\Delta$ denotes a staggered on-site energy offset, as shown in Fig.~\ref{fig:RM_model}a.
-We ignore the spin degree of freedom since we can neglect the interaction between the two spin components due to a very small $s$-wave scattering length \cite{Kitagawa08}.
+We ignore the spin degree of freedom since we can neglect the interaction between the two spin components due to a very small $s$-wave scattering length~\cite{Kitagawa08}.

-Figure~\ref{fig:RM_model}c shows the schematics of our ``continuous Rice-Mele" (cRM) pumping sequence.
+Figure~\ref{fig:RM_model}c shows the schematics of our ``continuous Rice-Mele'' (cRM) pumping sequence.
 Sweeping the phase linearly in time as $\phi(t)=\pi t/T$ the hopping amplitudes and on-site energies are modulated periodically.
-Our~\emph{ab initio} calculation shows that the cRM pumping scheme used in the experiment is topologically equivalent to the Rice-Mele model for atoms that reside in the lowest energy band since the Chern numbers are the same~(see Supplementary Information S2).
+Our~\emph{ab initio} calculation shows that the cRM pumping scheme used in the experiment is topologically equivalent to the Rice-Mele model for atoms that reside in the lowest energy band since the Chern numbers are the same~(see Supplementary Information S3).
 In the following, we will thus use the tight-binding Rice-Mele Hamiltonian to simplify the discussion of the pumping sequence as a closed trajectory in the $\delta$-$\Delta$ parameter plane (Fig.~\ref{fig:RM_model}b).
+Note that, as shown in Fig.~\ref{fig:RM_model}c, our system has metallic edge states and thermal holes due to the combination of the trapping potential and finite temperature.
+We estimate the filling of the lattice is typically $\sim 0.7$ for each spin at the center of the trap.
+However, in the case of our deep optical lattice systems, the shift of the CoM of the atomic cloud still constitutes a quantized shift albeit these thermal and finite size effects (see Supplementary Information S2).